TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

 Exception hierarchy
 -------------------

-The class hierarchy for built-in exceptions is:
+The kundi hierarchy for built-in exceptions is:

 .. literalinclude:: ../../Lib/test/exception_hierarchy.txt